 - Fish the Right Depth- Crappie can usually be found between three and six feet of water.
 During the peak of summer crappie will move to deeper areas and come out to the surface during dawn and dusk to feed.

 - Keep the Line Tight- Crappie are known to have a soft lip.
-This means that they can tear easily and shake your hook if the line isn't kept tight.
-Luckily crappie will put up a decent fight, so keeping your line tight shouldn't be a difficult task.
+This means that they can tear easily and shake your hook if the line isn't kept tight enough.
+Luckily crappie will put up a good fight, so keeping your line tight shouldn't be a difficult task.

 - Don't be in a Hurry- Crappie will give you more action if you are slow and steady with your jig and/or minnow.
-Try to avoid retrieving your cast too quickly, if you're not getting any action and you know crappie are in the area try slowing down.
+Try to avoid retrieving your cast too quickly.
+If you're not getting any action and you know crappie are in the area then try slowing down.

 - Use a Topographical Map- Since depth is important when trying to fish for crappie you'll want to make sure you use a topographical map of the body of water you're fishing.
 A map will at least contain depths and in some instances sunken structures like fish beds.
 You don't need to pay for these, there are tons of free ones available on the internet.

 Below is the world record crappie caught by anglers just like yourself.
 This information came from the IGFA (International Game Fish Association) at the time this content was written.
-While these type of records do change it's not that often, you can look up crappie records real time by visiting IGFA website, links to them are in the additional resources on crappie section below.
+While these type of records do change it's not that often, you can look up crappie records in real time by visiting the IGFA website.
+Their is a link to their website in the additional resources on crappie section below.
 Who knows, in the future we might find your name in the top anglers for crappie because you used information on this web page!

 John R. Hortsman caught a black crappie in a private lake in Missouri, USA on April 21st 2006 that weighted 2.26 kg (5 lbs.
 0 oz.)